Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 Session Recap
 -kinda accurate except that Joris thinks that Marcus has brought Salina along to serve as bait or osmething (which is kinda wrong)

+letter caches on fire

+aki teases ratronus

+aki shows ashes to salina and she says good riddance

+rat asks chron about Semyon but he doesn't know the name
+	correction that Semyons  name has never been dropped